-DCA requires that all projects that receive funding under the 2019 Qualified Allocation Plan (QAP) be designed and constructed so that the units, common areas, facilities and services are readily accessible to, and usable by, disabled persons.
-All projects that receive QAP funding allocations must comply with QAP Accessibility Requirements and all applicable federal and state accessibility laws including but not limited to the following:
+DCA requires that all projects which receive funding under the 2021 Qualified Allocation Plan (QAP) be designed and constructed in a manner so that the "units, common areas, facilities and services" are readily accessible to and usable by disabled persons.
+All projects that receive allocations of funding under the Plan must comply with DCA QAP accessibility requirements and all applicable Federal and State accessibility laws including but not limited to the laws set forth in the 2021 Accessibility Manual.

-- The Fair Housing Amendments Act of 1988 (FHA)

-- Americans with Disabilities Act (ADA)

-- Section 504 of the Rehabilitation Act of 1973 (Section 504)

-- Georgia Fair Housing Law

-- Georgia Access Law
+- The Fair Housing Amendments Act of 1988 (FHA) - Americans with Disabilities Act (ADA) - Section 504 of the Rehabilitation Act of 1973 (Section 504) - Georgia Fair Housing Law Georgia Access Law

-- Georgia Single Family Accessibility

-When two or more accessibility standards apply, the provider is required to follow and apply both standards to obtain Maximum Accessibility.
+When two or more accessibility standards apply, the provider is required to follow and apply both standards so that a "maximum accessibility" is obtained.
 DCA does not distinguish between new construction and rehabilitation regarding accessibility requirements and therefore may include moving partitions to accommodate required clearances.